Skip to main content

 Fetching data

-Your React app fetches data using the useQuery React hook by calling your queries.
+Your React app fetches data using the useQuery React hook by calling your queries via an api object.

-The convex dev command generates this hook for you in the convex/_generated/react.js module to provide better autocompletion in JavaScript and end-to-end type safety in TypeScript:
+The npx convex dev command generates this api object for you in the convex/_generated/api.js module to provide better autocompletion in JavaScript and end-to-end type safety in TypeScript:

 export function App() {